Know Your Home’s Wiring

 How to Identify Wiring Hazards

 Have a qualified electrician periodically inspect the wiring in your home—especially if it is more than 40 years old.
-If you’re not sure when the wiring was last inspected, look for a date and electrician’s signature on the service panel door.
+If you’re not sure when the wiring was last inspected, look for a date and an electrician’s signature on your service panel door.

 You also can regularly review your home’s electrical system for signs that wiring is failing or no longer meets your needs.
 Contact a professional if you notice any of the following warnings:

 - Signs of outdated wiring (as noted above)

 - Lack of grounded, three-prong outlets; tamper-resistant outlets; and ground-fault circuit interrupters, which should be located in garages, outdoor spaces and damp areas of the house

 - Circuits that trip or fuses that blow repeatedly